JD422/RPN_Converter/readme.md

 rpnconverter_infix2rpn_strip("(c+d)/(e-f)"); //outputs "c+d/e-f"
 ```
 #### Infix2RPN_GetOperatorArray Function
-This function takes a string with an algorithm written in Infix Notation and returns an array of all the operators used while adjusting for the order of operation while handling changes due to parentheses.
+This function takes a string with an algorithm written in Infix Notation and returns an array of all the operators used while adjusting for the order of operation and handling changes due to parentheses.
 ```c
 rpnconverter_infix2rpn_getoperatorarray("(a*b^((c+d)/(e-f))^g)"); //outputs "+-/^^*"
 ```